Would Better Emotional Regulation Help Your Next Chapter?

 It is a long and emotional litany of grievances against others; an emotional focus that will never move Jane forward.

 Jane Eyre is able to move her life forward after she learns to manage her emotions.
 When she learns to slow down and not react impulsively from feeling that she is able to make better decisions — only then will her fairy tale ending (of sorts) come true.

 Personally, I found this book extremely useful.
 For someone who has many emotional conversations in her head about a myriad of issues, events and people, it was most useful in showing me how to (1) acknowledge the feelings, (2) frame the feelings through a different lens which doesn’t vilify me for the feelings and (3) move on to a more productive thought pattern that will move me forward.
 Highly recommend this book.

 Doing this work isn’t always easy — so its useful to have someone around you who is familiar with the method so you can discuss your specific situations.
 But I can tell you — Susan David’s methods have made a huge difference in my life.

-One can’t talk about managing one’s emotions without mentioning the work and books of Brene Brown.
-She’s been a positive earthquake in many lives.
-Her personal courage to speak with an authentic voice consistently inspires.
-Her books: The Gifts of Imperfection, Daring Greatly, Rising Strong and her most recent Braving the Wilderness have all been bestsellers.
-Her research on vulnerability, shame, empathy, trust and resilience have made her a popular speaker with one of the most popular Ted Talks and a frequent guest of Oprah.
-Here she is on Chase Jarvis Live.
+These days one can’t talk about managing one’s emotions without mentioning Brene Brown.
+She’s been a earthquake in the world of self development.
+Her books: The Gifts of Imperfection, Daring Greatly, Rising Strong and Braving the Wilderness have all been bestsellers.
+Her academic research on vulnerability, shame, empathy, trust and resilience have made her a popular speaker with one of the most popular Ted Talks.